dolthub/dolthub-cypress/README.md

 Again, we've variablized everything above in order to improve the readability a bit.
 Lets walk through it. `likeButton` and `likeCount` are the selectors we want to work with.
 They will be passed by way of the helper functions to `cy.get()`.

-`containZero` and `containOne` are `ShouldArg`s that will be passed to Cypress' `.should()` method, and that method will then assert for an element contains either a `0` or a `1` respectively.
+`containZero` and `containOne` are `ShouldArg`s that will be passed to Cypress's `.should()` method, and that method will then assert for an element contains either a `0` or a `1` respectively.

-Next we make a simple `Expectation` that we want the test runner to run after we click the Like button and provide an empty `string`, as the description (it's not needed this deep).
+Next we make a simple `Expectation` that we want the test runner to run after we click the Like button and provide an empty string, as the description (it's not needed this deep).

 Remember we want to make an assertion before we click the Like button, and an assertion after we click the Like button.
 We want the `Expecation` `singleLikeCountExp` to run after we click the Like button.
 All it tells the test runner to do is grab the Like count element, and make sure it contains `1`.

 We then wrap that `Expectation` in an array, and give it the name `testsBetweenClicks`.
 It happens to only contain one test, but can contain more.

 Now we are at our `ClickFlow` definition `likeCountClickFlow` which is the story we've created to make sure our Like button works correctly.
 The first argument we pass to `newClickFlow` is the string (or array of strings) we want Cypress to click first.
 And these strings are simply our selector strings, so we pass in the `likeButton` selector.
 This tells Cypress, click these first, evaluating in Cypress talk to `cy.get(selectorString).click()`.

 When Cypress is finished clicking our initial selectors, our test runner will run the Expectations we've passed to to `newClickFlow` as the second argument.
 Above, this argument is `testsBetweenClicks`.
 And as the variable name suggestions, after the initial clicks run, our runner will run all tests in `testsBetweenClicks`.